 A Secret Door to a Once-Legendary Times Square Hotel

 Next time you’re taking the subway from Times Square, look out for this intriguing door with its amazing 1930s typeface which is actually hidden in full view and passed by thousands of commuters and tourists every day.
-You’ll find it deep in the subway system below Times Square, tucked away on the north end of Platform 1 on the Grand Central–Times Square 42nd Street shuttle.
+You’ll find it deep in the subway system below Times Square, tucked away on the north end of one of the platforms.
 It was once a secret entrance to what was once one of New York’s most splendid hotels, John Jacob Astor’s Knickerbocker Hotel.

 The hotel was first opened in 1906 built on land owned by John Jacob Astor IV – at the time on of the wealthiest men in the world.